Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum: Limitations

 \section{Limitations}

 Our study focuses on related varieties of Italian dialects, which potentially limits the generalizability of our findings.
-The scope of language varieties examined in our study is constrained by the scarcity of geo-tagged dialect datasets, which potentially limits the generalizability of our results to other languages.
 Furthermore, we approximate the standard variety by the best performing dialect variety, which may affect the correlation results depending on how similar the best performing Tuscan variety actually is to standard Italian.
-Future work should examine how well our insights generalize to other dialect continuua and to other modalities, where a continuum-based disparity may likewise also exhibit in text-based regional linguistic data.
+Future work should examine how well our insights generalize to other dialect continua, where dialect corpora similar to Vivaldi exist for Sino-Tibetan \citep{zhongguoyuyan} and Alpine varieties \citep{rabanus2023alpilink}.
+Similarly, whether a continuum-based disparity may likewise also exhibit in text-based regional linguistic data remains an open question that future work can explore.